BasicWolf/archived-concrete-settings/docs/quickstart.rst

            True,
            type_hint=bool,
            validators=(ValueTypeValidator(), ),
-           doc="Turns debug mode on/off"
+           doc="Turns debug mode on/off",
        )

-This behaviour does not truly comply with the Zen of Python:
+Though this does not truly comply with the Zen of Python

   *Explicit is better than implicit*.

-But wouldn't you agree that the first definition is easier to comprehend than the second one?
+wouldn't you agree that the first definition is easier to comprehend than the second one?
 The first definition looks like a boring class attribute with a sphinx-style documentation above it.